GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/1bde.md

 **What We Do**

 Soldiers from the 2nd Battalion are prepared to augment our **Army** and Air National Guard counterparts during pre-mobilization, annual training, and other special assignments.
-W**hen called upon by the Governor, we are ready to support civil authorities in the aftermath of natural disasters, during the pandemic and any time local authorities need a hand.**  Our training includes search and rescue (SAR) in wilderness and urban environments, opposition forces (OPFOR), point of distribution (POD) operations, area and traffic control, special events, and much more.
+Our training includes search and rescue (SAR) in wilderness and urban environments, opposing forces, point of distribution operations, traffic control, and much more.
+We also are ready to support civil authorities in the aftermath of natural disasters.

-**Area of Operation**
+**Area of Operations**

 The Area of Operations (AO) for the 2nd Battalion roughly consists of the counties within the area north of I-20 and west ofGA 400 to the Tennessee border.
 Soldiers from the 2nd Battalion routinely augment and deploy with other GSDF units across the state.

 **When and Where Do We Train**

-2nd Battalion A Company drills third (Charlie) weekend at the National Guard armory located in Marietta Ga.
-2nd Battalion Company drills second (Bravo) weekend at the National Guard armory located in Rome Ga.  **If you're looking to challenge yourself with a wide range of skills and explore all the essential tasks of a GSDF Soldier, 2BN is the place to be!**
+The 2nd Battalion A Company drills third (Charlie) weekend at the National Guard armory in Marietta Ga.
+2nd Battalion Company drills second (Bravo) weekend at the National Guard armory located in Rome Ga.

 | ﻿ Natural Disaster Assistance           | Search & Rescue                           | Assist Civil Authorities                 |
 | --------------------------------------- | ----------------------------------------- | ---------------------------------------- |